sftpplus/sftpplus-docs/src/doc_source/operation-client/transfers.rst

 ----------

-It can be used for inserting a timestamp in an arbitrary position, based on current date and time.
+It can be used for inserting a timestamp in an arbitrary position, based on the current date and time.
 The following placeholders are available:

     * `{now.cwa_14051}`